-Stock futures trade lower to end the week
+Stock futures trade lower as 10-year yield rises

 CLICK HERE TO READ MORE ON FOX BUSINESS

-On Friday, benchmark U.S. crude slipped 23 cents to $65.79 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard for pricing, lost 11 cents to $69.52 per barrel.
+On Friday, benchmark U.S. crude slipped 41 cents to $65.62 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard for pricing, fell 33 cents to $69.30 per barrel.

 The Associated Press contributed to this report.